metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 > **NOTE**: This SDK is actively being developed.
-We don't recommend using it in production!
+We don't recommend using it in production yet!

 # Metabase Embedding SDK for React

-The Metabase Embedding SDK for React offers a way to integrate Metabase into your application in a more seamless way compared to the current interactive embedding offering.
+The Metabase Embedding SDK for React offers a way to integrate Metabase into your application more seamlessly and with greater flexibility than using the current interactive embedding offering based on iframes.

-Current features:
+Features currently supported:
 * embedding questions - static
 * embedding questions - w/drill-down
 * plugins for custom actions

+Features planned:
+* embedding dashboards - static
+* embedding dashboards - w/ drill-down
+* styling/theming via CSS
+* subscribing to events

 # Prerequisites